Vonage/vivid-3/docs/component-guidline.md

 ## Properties name

-- `Heading` for the head or main text in the component.
+- `heading` for the head or main text in the component.
-- `Sub-Heading`
+- `sub-heading`
 - `text`
+- `label`

 ### Slots Name
 Use kebab case for slots name.

-- `Graphic` - for slots that are recommended for decorative element such as custom icon or image
+- `graphic` - for slots that are recommended for decorative element such as custom icon or image
-- `Media` - for slot that are recommended to contain either images or video.
+- `media` - for slot that are recommended to contain either images or video.
-- `Meta`
+- `meta`
-- `Footer / Actions`
+- `footer / actions`
-- `Action-ites / Action-items` - ?
+- `action-ites / action-items` - ?
-- `Content`
+- `content`
 - `App-content` - Maybe change it to `app-main` for slots in components that categorized as templating components (such as side-drawer, top-app-bar).

 <hr>